The days of B2B companies trying to differentiate themselves through services and products alone are gone.

 After all, 95% of UK B2B companies preferred a real-human relationship manager.
 Without the human element, their CX plans may come apart at the seams.

-Account Experience For B2B CX
+How Account Experience Software Improves B2B CX Programs

 We touched on how B2B organizations can use more specialized customer experience technology to enhance their programs.